sheshmani09/netflix-clone/README.md

 # netflix-clone
-a non responsive beginner project on HTML and CSS.
+a beginner project on HTML and CSS.